-It is an affirmative defense under this subsection that the dog or other animal was intentionally provoked to bark or make any other noise.
+It is an affirmative defense under this subsection that the animal was intentionally provoked to bark or make any other noise.
+This Section shall not apply to dogs; for regulations regarding dogs, please reference Chapter 2: Animals of the Zoning Code.